rahulkataria35/Kafka-Python-Docker/README.md

 > docker-compose -f docker-compose.yml up --remove-orphans --build -d

 so just go to Terminal  and run this .sh file using the below command

+- I'm writing the commands with sudo because I'm running Ubuntu on my system.
+You don't need sudo to write it.

 > sudo sh server_up.sh